RATESResearch/GeoNode/docs/implementation/survey_manual/goals/index.rst

     - `Texas Board of Professional Engineers and Land Surveyors Law and Rules <https://pels.texas.gov/downloads/lawrules.pdf>`_
     - Minimum Standards of practice concerning Professional Engineering and Surveying.

-Where standards and requirements contained and described in this manual are more comprehensive you are refered to the original standard documents.
+Where standards and requirements contained and described in this manual are more comprehensive you are referred to the original standard documents.

 It shall be duty of each Registered Professional Engineer or Land Surveyor to counsel with RATES to determine the purpose of any engineering or surveying service so as to be certain the needs of the RATES are met.
 The specific purpose of a survey will determined by the service needed.